vool/docs/_docs/4-themes/create.md

 ### album.hbs

-This template will be called for every album in the gallery, including the root album.
+This Handlebars template will be called for every album in the gallery, including the root album.
 It should typically render thumbnails for every entry in the album, as well as links to nested albums if applicable.

 ```hbs